ashendrasharma/Botanical_Iris_Classification-/README.md

 Contributions, issues, and feature requests are welcome.
 If you find any issues or want to improve the project, please feel free to submit a pull request or open an issue.

-## License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-**Note**: If you find this project helpful or like it, please consider giving it a star!

 ## Acknowledgments

 We would like to thank the UCI Machine Learning Repository for providing the Iris dataset, making it accessible for educational purposes.